davygoat/simh-os32/README.md

 ### Both SimH versions (UNIX only)

-- Unzip the kit into a suitable directory
+- Unzip the [kit](https://github.com/davygoat/simh-os32/releases) into a suitable directory
-- `make v3` or `make v4` or copy the id32 executable into the kit directory
+- `make v3`, `make v4`, `make open`, or copy the id32 executable into the kit directory
 - `./OS32-FTPd`
 - This script takes care of the boot sequence even if you use SimH "Classic" !